payal1206/old_website/collections/_ctfs/hackback2.md

 ## CTF Warmup

-TryHackMe have provided a few rooms to get you started for the CTF.
-Check them out below:
+TryHackMe have provided a room to get you started for the CTF.
+Check it out below:

-[linuxctf](https://tryhackme.com/room/linuxctf) - Learn Linux by completing challenges (room will be free next weekend)
+[linuxctf](https://tryhackme.com/room/linuxctf) - Learn Linux by completing challenges (room will be free on the weekend of 5 Oct)

-[steelmountain](https://tryhackme.com/room/steelmountain) - Hack a Windows machine.
-Use Metasploit for initial access, utilise powershell for Windows enumeration & get Administrator access.

-[reverse engineering](https://tryhackme.com/room/reverseengineering) - Learn the basics of reverse engineering.

-[toolsrus](https://tryhackme.com/room/toolsrus) - Practise using security tools such as dirbuster, hydra, nmap, nikto and metasploit